KonerK/A-Journey-of-Mathematics/readme.md

 | PreCalculus| Richard Rusczyk | |
 | Calculus| David Patrick | |

+## Act II - The Realm of Physics, Biology, Chemistry, and Science in General

-### Act II - A Stream of Qualificiations & Competitions
+## Act III - A Stream of Qualifications & Competitions